byethon/byethon/README.md

 - 👋 Hi, I’m Gurmehar Singh
-- 👀 I’m interested in ML/AI
+- 👀 I’m interested in Electronics and CC
-- 🌱 I’m currently learning Computer Vision
+- 🌱 I’m currently Competitive Coding

 <!---
 byethon/byethon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.